gitlabhq/gitlabhq/doc/ci/yaml/README.md

 >   defined, GitLab will automatically trigger a stop action when the associated
 >   branch is deleted.

-Closing (stoping) environments can be achieved with the `on_stop` keyword defined under `environment`.
+Closing (stopping) environments can be achieved with the `on_stop` keyword defined under `environment`.
 It declares a different job that runs in order to close the environment.